CPL-UW/c576s22-a03-adaptivity-LETOSKYWALKER/README.md

 3. 2xClick TetrisScene (in Assets/Scenes)
 4. Hit run?

-My thought on implementing this adaptation is that making the droping bricks slow down if the players accumulate certain lines of blocks in a period of time
+My player centeric adaption is that if the player really bad at the game (accumulate 7 or more rows using every 7 teris), the chance they get I shape piece will increase.
 Apologies for the mess.
 YMMV.